 The cultural village tour, dinner, and night show package is $129 NZD for adults and $59 NZD for children aged six to 11 years.
 There is no charge for under fives and they also offer a family pass at a reduced cost.
 We always recommend travellers to do their best to experience the culture which is why we reckon this is one of the best things to do in Rarotonga.

 8. Kayak to the Islets off Muri Beach

 If you’re staying in Muri, your resort may offer free kayak hire.
 Otherwise, there are many places to hire kayaks for about $15 NZD per hour.

-Muri beach looks over at four islets, known as motu.
+Muri beach looks over at four islets in the Muri Lagoon, known as motu.
 Of these motu (Taakoka, Koromiri, Oneroa and Motutapu), Koromiri is the iconic motu featuring many Rarotongan weddings.
 Koromiri Motu is less than 200 metres from Muri beach so it’s a leisurely kayak trip away.

 The weather can get quite hot during the day, averaging 29 degrees Celsius during its warmer months from late November to April.
 A great tip is to go kayaking in the early to mid-morning or in the evening so you aren’t stuck in the sweltering heat.

-The lagoon is generally less busy at those times too, so you’ll have more of the lagoon to yourself.
+The Muri lagoon is generally less busy at those times too, so you’ll have more of the Muri lagoon to yourself.

 Bring your snorkelling gear (or rent some at the same time as you rented the kayak) as the clear, blue waters around the motu are packed with a variety of marine life.